 Video 3: Ex Vivo Calcium Imaging in Flat-Mounted Retinas upon Electrical Stimulation

-Demonstrator:
+Demonstrator: Marina Cunquero

-Ethics Title Card

-Procedures involving animal subjects have been performed in accordance with standard animal ethical guidelines and approved by the local animal ethics committees.

 Protocol

-Place the AAV2-CAG-GCaMP5G expressing rat retina mounted on the porous membrane on the MEA [1].
-Place the MEA in the perfusion system [2] and set the perfusion system to constantly perfuse the sample bath with the oxygenated Ames' medium [3-TXT].
+Place the GCaMP5G expressing rat retina mounted on the MEA (M-E-A) with the GCL (G-C-L) facing the electrodes on the microscope stage and connect it to the pulse generator device [1].
+Connect the perfusion system [2] and set the parameters to constantly perfuse the sample bath with the oxygenated Ames' medium [3-TXT].

-WIDE: Talent places the mounted section on MEA.
+WIDE: Talent places the MEA on the microscope stage and connects the electronics

-Talent places the MEA in the perfusion system.
+Talent connects the perfusion system.

-Talent sets the perfusion system.
+Talent sets the perfusion system parameters.
 TXT: Perfusion parameters: 33 °C; flow rate: 5 mL/min

 Next, inspect the retina using an inverted fluorescence microscope fitted with a fluorescent lamp, a FITC (F-I-T-C) filter, and a CMOS (C-M-O-S) camera [1].
 Look for an area where stimulating electrodes and the fluorescence from GCaMP-expressing cells are visible [2].

-Talent at the microscope adjusting the retina with the monitor screen visible in the frame.
+Talent at the microscope adjusting the focus with the monitor screen visible in the frame.

 Image of the area with electrodes and GCaMP-expressing cells.